NFM-Studios/olly-documentation/docs/staff.md

 Publish: Simply going to show the day that the news post was published on

 Status: Simply tells the system whether or not to show the post on the front end.
-Private - Private (not shown on frontend)
+Private: Private (not shown on frontend)
-Draft - Private (not shown on frontend)
+Draft: Private (not shown on frontend)
-Publisheds - Public (shown on frontend)
+Publisheds: Public (shown on frontend)

 Lastly hit that good ol Post button and it will post your news article for you.

 ---

 # Users